molecule-protocol/molecule-core/README.md

 ## Ecosystem

 Features like payment services, AML, and KYC are common use cases.
 Service providers can publish their Molecule Smart Contract address and allow any project to use their services.
-They can also use the Molecule Protocol to implement payment services, essentially enabling the SaaS model on-chain.
+They can also use Molecule Protocol to implement payment services, essentially enabling the SaaS model on-chain.

-By standardizing the construction of rule engines using the Molecule Protocol, even complex rules can be implemented easily and in a composable way.
+By standardizing the construction of rule engines using Molecule Protocol, even complex rules can be implemented easily and in a composable way.
 This removes duplicate implementations and maximizes value for service providers.

 ## Contribution

-Can you think of more use cases that the Molecule Protocol can support?
+Can you think of more use cases that Molecule Protocol can support?
 Please describe your idea, or demo your idea, or submit a PR (pull request) to us so we can share it with the entire community!

 ## Questions?